-[47] The extensive analyses of the polar organic compounds performed during the SMOCC experiment [Falkovich et al., 2005; Schkolnik et al., 2005; Decesari et al., 2006] allowed the tracing of changes in the aerosol organic composition (Figure 13), analogous to the above observations for inorganic compounds.

-[48] The concentrations of the most abundant speciated compounds, e.g., polyhydroxylated compounds (mainly levoglucosan), determined in $PM{2.5}$ HVDS samples [Decesari et al., 2006], show a clear diurnal variation with enrichment during the night.
+- [47] The extensive analyses of the polar organic compounds performed during the SMOCC experiment [Falkovich et al., 2005; Schkolnik et al., 2005; Decesari et al., 2006] allowed the tracing of changes in the aerosol organic composition (Figure 13), analogous to the above observations for inorganic compounds. - [48] The concentrations of the most abundant speciated compounds, e.g., polyhydroxylated compounds (mainly levoglucosan), determined in PM{2.5} HVDS samples [Decesari et al., 2006], show a clear diurnal variation with enrichment during the night.
 This is due to the fact that higher levels of levoglucosan and anhydrosugars are emitted for smouldering combustion than for flaming fires [Schkolnik et al., 2005].

-[49] Neutral compounds (NC) from IC-UV analysis of BI samples [Decesari et al., 2006] were enriched in WSOC during the night, especially in the smallest size range.
-The diurnal variations became more pronounced after 16 September, closely following those of polyhydroxylated compounds, suggesting that the processes leading to the production of the anhydrosugars were also responsible for the formation of most of the other nonacidic organic compounds.

-[50] The concentrations of polyacidic compounds (PA) also show diurnal variations (but not before 16 September) especially in the finest particles, however, contrary to NC, their contribution to WSOC was higher during daytime.
+- [49] Neutral compounds (NC) from IC-UV analysis of BI samples [Decesari et al., 2006] were enriched in WSOC during the night, especially in the smallest size range.
+The diurnal variations became more pronounced after 16 September, closely following those of polyhydroxylated compounds, suggesting that the processes leading to the production of the anhydrosugars were also responsible for the formation of most of the other nonacidic organic compounds. - [50] The concentrations of polyacidic compounds (PA) also show diurnal variations (but not before 16 September) especially in the finest particles, however, contrary to NC, their contribution to WSOC was higher during daytime.
 This trend is in agreement with that of high molecular weight (HMW) WSOC determined by EGA analysis on filter samples [Hoffer et al., 2005], and also with the measurements of refractory carbon performed by the carbon monitor.
 All these measurements point to the same conclusion that the processes leading to the formation of HMW organic material are less efficient during smouldering combustion, mostly occurring overnight.
-According to laboratory experiments showing that HMW organic compounds can form by oxidation of simple organic molecules by H_2O_2 .
+According to laboratory experiments showing that HMW organic compounds can form by oxidation of simple organic molecules by H2O2 in liquid particles [Gelencsér et al., 2003], it was also hypothesized that photochemistry may have played a role in the diurnal variation of WSOC chemical composition [Hoffer et al., 2005].

 Figure 12.
 Size-segregated ratios of sulphate to (a) PM, (b) K and (c) WSOC, determined on the 5-stage BI for the period 14-21 September.
-The submicron size intervals of the BI are reported in the legend: 0.05-0.14, 0.14-0.42, $0.42-1.2 \mu m$.
+The submicron size intervals of the BI are reported in the legend: 0.05-0.14, 0.14-0.42, 0.42-1.2 μ m.
 The horizontal scale is in local time units.